pk312/btcdb/README.md

 ### Download Instructions

 - 1. Click DB_BTC.html in the table above.
-  The view will change to btcdb/DB_BTC.html.
+The view will change to "btcdb/DB_BTC.html".
-- 2. In the upper section (branch: Main - btcdb / DB_BTC.html), click the [...]
-(More file actions) button on the far right and select "Download".
+- 2. In the upper section (branch: main - btcdb / DB_BTC.html), on the far right click the [...] button (More file actions) and select "Download".
 The download will start.